rpeszek/my-blogs/posts/2022-08-30-code-cognitiveload.md

 ## Bugs

 Let's define a bug as an unintended program defect, that removes all the temporary hacks and "bugs that are features" from consideration.
 But it is the programmer's job to figure these things out.
-A bug implies some issue in the programmer mental process.
+A bug implies some issue in the mental process.

-Types are relevant here.
-Programmers who start using a PL with powerful strict types (like Idris or even Haskell) experience this first hand: lots of compilation errors, many uncovering an issue in the program.
+Types can be very helpful in bug prevention.
+Programmers who start using a PL with powerful types (e.g. Idris, Haskell) experience this first hand: lots of compilation errors, many uncovering an issue in the program.
+I started analyzing and recording all defects I encounter at work, even if it is an issue I introduced and fixed within the same commit.
+My goal is to understand better what have caused and could have prevented each issue.
+Almost all issue I encounter could have been prevented with better types.
+However this judgment has some _hind-sight cognitive bias_ and likely is specific to my projects and PL tool capabilities.

 I consider cognitive overload to be the main cause of bugs.
 Thus, and if you agree, we should look for ways to reduce that load.
+That load could be intrinsic (complex requirements) or extraneous (a complexity under programmer's control).
+My records suggest that more bugs fall into the second category.
 Cognitive psychology advice is to reduce cognitive load by redirecting extraneous load towards germane load.
 That would suggest using more types and abstractions, moving towards higher level concepts.
 This, obviously, assumes that these high level concepts themselves are not erroneous (to be discussed in next section).

 How about the typos, trivial overlooks that are sometimes so hard to spot?
 That mysterious brain of ours is good at creating these.
 A great reading on this, in the context of (non-programming) typos, is